 This, for me, is when politicization is made sordid.
 This is what we witnessed this past week.

-President Donald Trump telephoned Mrs. Myeshia Johnson, wife of Staff Sargent La David Johnson, to express his condolences and those of a grateful nation, saying, in part, as it has been reported, “He knew what he signed up for, but it still hurts.”
+President Donald Trump telephoned Mrs. Myeshia Johnson, wife of Sergeant La David Johnson, to express his condolences and those of a grateful nation, saying, in part, as it has been reported, “He knew what he signed up for, but it still hurts.”
 U.S. Congresswoman Frederica Wilson of Florida and a friend of the Johnson family criticized Mr. Trump as lacking empathy.
 Mr. Trump defended himself, denying Representative Wilson’s characterization.

 I am no fan of Donald Trump.
 I consider him zealously egoistic and injudicious in speech and action, at times, dangerously, given his role and responsibilities.
 (However, I am not one who claims, “He’s not my President.”
 I am an American.
 Mr. Trump is the American president.
 Therefore, he is my president.)